robcowell/4ktool/4kampf.Web/SOINTU_WASM.md

 1. Click "Build > Render Music"
 2. The application will:
    - Load the Sointu YAML song file
-   - Compile it in the browser using WASM
+   - **Compile and pre-render** the entire song in a Web Worker (prevents UI blocking)
+   - Show a **progress bar** (0-100%) during compilation
+   - Transfer the pre-rendered audio buffer to the main thread
-   - Start real-time synthesis via WebAudio
+   - Start playback via WebAudio API using the pre-rendered buffer
-   - Generate envelope data for shader synchronization
+   - Generate envelope data for shader synchronization during compilation

 ### Envelope Synchronization

 With WASM rendering, envelope sync works automatically:

-- Envelope data is generated during song compilation
+- Envelope data is **pre-rendered** during song compilation (along with audio)
-- Real-time envelope values are extracted during playback
+- Envelope values are read from the pre-rendered buffer during playback
-- Shader uniforms (`ev[]`) are updated each frame
+- Shader uniforms (`ev[]`) are updated each frame based on playback position

-## Limitations
+## Implementation Details

+### Web Worker Architecture

+To prevent UI blocking during song compilation (which can take 10-30 seconds for complex songs), the implementation uses a **Web Worker**:

+1. **Worker Thread** (`sointu-wasm-worker.js`):
+   - Loads and initializes the WASM module
+   - Handles song compilation in the background
+   - Pre-renders the entire audio buffer
+   - Transfers audio and envelope data to the main thread

+2. **Main Thread** (`sointu-wasm-interop.js`):
+   - Manages WebAudio playback
+   - Reads from the pre-rendered buffer
+   - Updates progress bar during compilation
+   - Handles user interactions

+### Pre-Rendered Audio

+The implementation uses **pre-rendered audio** rather than real-time synthesis:

+- **Advantages**: Smooth playback, no audio glitches, efficient envelope sync
+- **Trade-off**: Requires full song compilation before playback starts
+- **Memory**: Entire song is stored in memory (Float32Array, interleaved stereo)

-### Current Implementation
+### Progress Reporting

-The current JavaScript interop (`sointu-wasm-interop.js`) is a **template** that assumes:

-1. Sointu WASM exports match the expected function signatures
-2. Memory management functions (`allocate`/`deallocate`) are available
-3. The WASM module uses a compatible memory layout

-### Actual Sointu WASM Build

-**Note**: The actual Sointu repository may not yet have full WASM support or may require different build steps.
-You may need to:

-1. Modify Sointu's Go code to export WASM-compatible functions
-2. Create a custom WASM wrapper
-3. Use a different approach (e.g., TinyGo for smaller WASM builds)
+During compilation, the Go code logs progress messages that are intercepted and displayed:
+- Progress messages: `"DEBUG: Render progress: X%"`
+- Completion: `"DEBUG: Song render complete"`
+- These are forwarded from the worker to the main thread for UI updates

 ### Fallback